rustedzone/tn-test/README.md

-# tn-tet
+# tn-test

 Simple back-end app to store and display Bank Deposit of an account.

-As one of requirement that need to be completed for Shopee ID recruitment.
+As one of requirement that need to be completed for TN-ID recruitment.
 # Requirement
 1. Docker
 2. Docker-compose